-If your commit fixes an issue that has been reported in the issue tracker, add a line indicating the fixed issue number to your commit message.
-In such case, Gitlab will automatically close the issue and add a link to your commit in the issue.
+If your commit fixes an issue that has been reported in the issue tracker, add a blank line after the subject line or message body and add a line indicating the fixed issue number to your commit message.
+In such cases, GitLab will automatically close the issue and add a link to the commit in the issue.

 For example, the following line will automatically close issue #1234567:

-To facilitate following the code changes, you should include a changelog tag to indicate modifications noticeable by the users.
+To facilitate following the code changes, include a changelog tag to indicate modifications noticeable by the users.
 There are three types of changelog tags:

-There is no need to add changelog tags for commits that do not modify the way the users interact with the software, such as code refactoring or a bugfix for unexpected behavior.
-The main purpose of the changelog tags is to generate the release notes and notify the documentation maintainers about changes.
-Keep that in mind when deciding whether to add a changelog tag.
+There is no need to add changelog tags for commits that do not modify the way the users interact with the software, such as code refactoring or a bug fix for unexpected behavior.
+The purpose of the changelog tags is to generate release notes and notify the documentation maintainers about changes.

 When a commit with changelog tag is pushed, the committer should create a new issue in the documentation repository to notify the documentation maintainers.
-You should include a link to the commit containing the reported changes.
+Include a link to the commit containing the reported changes.